 VISIT A ROOFTOP BAR

-A great way to end a sunny day is to go up to a rooftop bar.
+A great way to end a sunny day in Australia is to go up to a rooftop bar.
 Enjoy the skyline and sip on your drink whilst you smile at some nice dark red sunsets.

 Some rooftop bars worth checking out: The Corner Hotel Rooftop Bar, Nineteenforty, Upside Rooftop Bar.